 “Compliance and Investigation” Section was established in 2009 to work with the Medical Licensing Department, for the purpose of protecting the public against unsafe, un-ethical, or improper practices and to monitor the performance of healthcare practitioners in order to ensure their abidance with the rules and regulations of the health sector within the State.

-Emiri decree No.7 was declared in March 2013, regarding the establishment of the Qatar Council for Healthcare Practitioners (QCHP) under the umbrella of Supreme Council of Health; and the sole authority responsible for regulating all healthcare practitioners working in both governmental and private healthcare sectors in the State of Qatar.
-Hence, the “Compliance and Investigation” section was also changed to “Fitness to Practice Department” to work as one of the departments of QCHP.
+Emiri decree No.7 was declared in March 2013, regarding the establishment of Department of Health Practitioners under the umbrella of Supreme Council of Health; and the sole authority responsible for regulating all healthcare practitioners working in both governmental and private healthcare sectors in the State of Qatar.
+Hence, the “Compliance and Investigation” section was also changed to “Fitness to Practice Department” to work as one of the departments of Department of Health Practitioners.

 The Qatar Council for Healthcare Practitioners and Permanent Licensing Committee (PLC) are responsible about regulating private and public healthcare practitioners to ensure safe, high-quality healthcare for the public in licensed healthcare facilities in Qatar.